haiilo/catalyst/tokens/README.md

 ### Build

 Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist` directory.
-SVG sprites and style definitions for different preprocessors will automatically be generated in `dist/style` and `dist/svg` respectively.
-Also, standalone HTML previews will become available in the `dist` directory.
+Artifacts will automatically be generated on the basis of the output configuration defined in `config.js`.

 ### Publishing

 The library can be published by running `npm publish`.
 However, the preferred way to publish a new version of the library is via the CI setup.
-A new version of the library will automatically be published to [npm](https://www.npmjs.com/package/@haiilo/catalyst-icons) when pushing a new tag on the main branch.
+A new version of the library will automatically be published to [npm](https://www.npmjs.com/package/@haiilo/catalyst-tokens) when pushing a new tag on the main branch.
 To simplyfy this process, you can use the following npm
 commands: